 Assignments that expire or are returned go back out into the Available Jobs list immediately so someone else can get to work on them.
 If you find the job listed, you can try to take it again, but the system may or may not allow you to.

 HIT is a leftover term from when we posted all our work on another platform.
 It refers to what we now call a job or assignment.

 Our Facebook group is a great place to ask and answer questions, and learn from other workers.
-When you request to join the group, an admin will send you a Facebook message asking for your email address, to verify that you are a CW worker.
-Once you have provided that, we'll add you to the group.
+When you request to join the group, you will be asked to provide the email address you used when you signed up, so we can verify that you are an approved CW worker.
+Once we have done that, we'll add you to the group.

 Remember that all the material you handle is confidential.
 Never post or share the names of people or companies, quotes or information from transcripts, or any other content on our Facebook group or anywhere else.

-Not currently, but we do eventually plan to show customers the team behind any given transcript, and allow them to request certain workers (if those workers are available).
+Not currently, but we may eventually show customers the team behind any given transcript, and allow them to request certain workers (if those workers are available).

 All support is provided by email.
 Be sure to email us from the address associated with your account, so we can look you up.